harness/developer-hub/release-notes/chaos-engineering.md

 Additionally, the release notes below are only for NextGen SaaS.
 FirstGen SaaS release notes are available [here](/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes) and Self-Managed Enterprise Edition release notes are available [here](/release-notes/self-managed-enterprise-edition).
 :::

-## March 27, 2023, version 0.9.x
+## April 5, 2023, version 0.9.x

 ### What’s new

-* New access control **Execute** to execute chaos experiments (CHAOS-1311)
-    * This release adds a new access control, **Execute**, in addition to **View**, **Create/Edit**, and **Delete**. **Execute** allows you to execute the chaos experiments, whereas **Create/Edit** will only allow you to create a chaos experiment or edit an existing chaos experiment.
-The newly added access control provides granularity while working with chaos experiments.

-* Update button to see available updates for a chaos experiment (CHAOS-1069)
+* **Update** button to see available updates for a chaos infrastructure (CHAOS-1069)
-    * This release displays an ‘Update’ button alongside the chaos experiment.
-When you click this button, it shows if an update is available for the experiment.
+    * This release displays an **Update** button alongside the chaos infrastructure.
+When you click this button, it shows if an update is available for the infrastructure.

 * Clicking an experiment goes to the experiment builder page (CHAOS-995)